8 Postgres for generative AI

 - Optimizing the similarity search with HNSW and IVFFlat indexes

-- Implementing retrieval augmented generation (RAG) with Postgres
+- Implementing RAG with Postgres

-Generative artificial intelligence (AI) uses specialized models to produce text, images, videos, and other types of data.
+Generative artificial intelligence (gen AI) uses specialized models to produce text, images, videos, and other types of data.
 These generative models are trained on vast amounts of data and can generate new content based on patterns learned during training.
 For example, a large language model (LLM) is trained on diverse text data that can produce coherent text in response to user prompts in a natural language such as English or Japanese.
 An LLM can answer questions, engage in conversation, and perform various tasks by trying to understand the intent behind the prompts.